Best energy gels for cycling 2026: Quick hits of carbohydrates for all your athletic endeavours

 What do the specs mean?

-Carbs per £: Taking into account the amount of carbs per gel, and dividing it by the cost for a single serving, how expensive is this likely to become?
+Carbs per £: Taking into account the amount of carbs per gel and dividing it by the cost for a single serving, how expensive is this likely to become?

 G:F ratio: This relates to the Glucose to Fructose ratio.
 With the body's ability to process 60 grams of glucose and a further 30+ grams of fructose per hour, it's useful to know what ratio is provided in each serving to help you fuel efficiently.

-Strength of taste: With taste being a personal preference, I've chosen to quantify strength of taste instead.
+Strength of taste: With taste being a personal preference, I've chosen to quantify the strength of taste instead.
 Here I've opted for four tiers: Mild, slightly strong, strong, and very strong.

 I hope this will be a better indicator of whether something is palatable or polarising.

 Eco-friendliness: Given the potentially large quantity of gels you will consume in a year of training and racing, the waste and litter you produce could be high.
 As a result, the eco-friendliness score is a three-tiered traffic light system I've devised.
 Starting at red, a product moves to amber if it's recyclable or if it features a litter-free design.
-A green score will be awarded to those that do both.
+A green score will be awarded to those who do both.

 Vegan: All gels listed in this guide are suitable for vegans